Click here for most recent CV

 Next to his career as a performing artist it has always been of great importance to Niels to create performing opportunities, both for fellow artists and for audiences that don’t immediately have access to high level chamber music.
 He has instigated concert series in combination with culinary evenings, was programmer for the Chamber Music Series in his hometown in the Netherlands and was producer for Daniel Rowland’s International Stift Chamber Music Festival.

 Niels has been a regular visitor in the Australian arts scene since 2000, with performances and masterclasses in Perth, Brisbane, Sydney and Melbourne as well as a collaboration with the New Zealand Symphony Orchestra and Chamber Music New Zealand.
 Since early 2020 Niels has resided in Victoria, and has started numerous projects with performing artists and composers as well as educational institutes.
-He has been a lecturer at Melbourne Uni (VCA), a visiting artist at ANAM and Monash (Sir Zelman Cowen School of Music), has a duo with harpist Emily Grange, harpsichordist Peter Hagen and pianist Georgina Lewis and is a founding member of the Clinch Quartet, a brand new chamber music ensemble instigated by Lachlan Davidson, and completed by Victorian’s finest saxophonists Martin Hemingway and Sara Ann Beale.
+He has been a lecturer at Melbourne Uni (VCA), a visiting artist at ANAM and Monash (Sir Zelman Cowen School of Music), has a duo with harpist Emily Grange, harpsichordist Peter Hagen and pianist Georgina Lewis and is a founding member of the Australasian Saxophone Collective.
 Niels has also started the Baritone Institute Australia, a collective for all of Australia’s baritone saxophonists, with a program that is currently touring Country Victoria offering a series of coaching and masterclasses.

-Niels Bijl currently hold a position at Monash (Sir Zelman Cowen school of music and performance) as saxophone lecturer, and he is Artist in Residence at Brighton's Billilla Mansion.
+Niels Bijl currently hold a position at Monash (Sir Zelman Cowen school of music and performance) as saxophone and Chamber Music lecturer, saxophone teacher at VCASS and he has a 2023 residency at ANAM.

 For Niels it’s all about the music, in all forms.
 The versatility of his instrument, the saxophone, and an unending amount of positive energy enables him to bring music to life, and he will do his utmost to contribute to an already lively and inspiring Australian arts scene.